 Verdict: We love our initial Board members.
 But we aren’t done.
 Ideally, we’d like to add two more.
 And we won’t settle for just anyone.
 We want well-known locals who are motivated to give effective policy feedback, promote us to their network of friends and colleagues, and open doors to fundraising.
 Have a suggestion?
 Please contact us.

 4. Trusted Advisors.

 Separate from the Board, we have established an Advisory Council composed of people with specialized expertise who have agreed to be readily available to us for guidance and perspective.
-So far, they are drawn from our local tree-planting partners and the Whatcom County Climate Impact Advisory Committee.
-Plus an awesome Montessori teacher to guide our educational efforts.
 You can find out more about all of them here.

 Verdict: We are grateful that these very busy people are interested in our mission.
 More Advisory Council members will be added over time as needed.
 Have a special expertise that may be useful to us?
 Please contact us.

 5. Staffing Up.

 An enthusiastic, skilled ten-person team of volunteers and Western Washington University interns has started to chip away at various efforts.
 That includes background research for some of our initiatives, building our presence in Instagram and Twitter, planning exciting community events in the Fall, and creating new Resources that are not available elsewhere on the planet.
 Stay tuned!
 (The best way to not miss out: subscribe to our newsletter.)